Patanjalijoshi/Arduino---Led-Fade/README.md

 # Arduino---Led-Fade
-In this project the led brightness will be varied to create a fading effect

-## LED Fade
 This a basic experiment in which an led is connected to an arduino and the brightness is increased and decreased to create a fading effect.